NVIDIA/k8s-operator-libs/docs/automatic-ofed-upgrade.md

   driver:
     upgradePolicy:
       # autoUpgrade is a global switch for automatic upgrade feature
       # if set to false all other options are ignored
       autoUpgrade: true
       # maxParallelUpgrades indicates how many nodes can be upgraded in parallel
       # 0 means no limit, all nodes will be upgraded in parallel
       maxParallelUpgrades: 0
+      # cordon and drain (if enabled) a node before loading the driver on it
+      safeLoad: false
       # describes configuration for node drain during automatic upgrade
       drain:
         # allow node draining during upgrade